 Possibly the easiest event plugin of its type to use, Event List has a 4.7 out of 5 stars rating.
 That is the highest on our list, although it has a smaller number of active installs, at just 10,000.
 This is a very basic event plugin offering only a few options on event data.
 It also uses WordPress’ WYSIWYG editor which will be very familiar to WordPress newbies.
 The editor also allows you to stylize the text of the event, helping to make your calendar either stand out on the page or blend into the rest of your site.

 Events can be uploaded into Event List from .csv files, and a duplicate option allows you to copy an event to save time when creating new ones.
 Events can be categorized and those categories can also be synced with post categories, tying everything together nicely.
-It also lets filter events and include an event feed on your site.
+It also lets filter events and includes an event feed on your site.

 If you don’t need all the latest and greatest calendar features and just want a simple solution you can start using without too much trouble the free Event List is well worth checking out.